-(Certificate of Achievement also awarded.
-Skills Certificates available in Automotive Service Advisor, Brakes and Suspension, Drive Trains, Electrical/ Performance, Emissions, Engine Repair, and Heating and Air Conditioning.)
-An Associate of Science degree in Automotive Technology: Master Repair Technician is awarded for satisfactory completion of the technical requirements, as well as the general education requirements.
-A Certificate of Achievement is awarded for satisfactory performance in required technical training.
-The Master Repair Technician career path is designed to prepare students to enter the automotive service repair industry at the third year apprenticeship level.
-The goal of this Certificate is to provide the student with both theory and manipulative skills training in Engine Repair, Brakes, Suspensions, Drive Trains, Heating and Air Conditioning, Electrical/Performance Systems and Emission Technician areas included in the Automotive Technician Training Standards (ATTS).
-While completing the program for the Certificate of Achievement or degree, students are required to work 2000 hours in the service repair industry, as well as provide their own basic tool set.
+An Associate of Science in Automotive Technology: Master Repair Technician is awarded for satisfactory completion of the technical requirements, as well as the general education requirements.
+The Master Repair Technician career path is designed to prepare students to enter the automotive service repair industry.
+The goal is to provide the student with theory and manipulative skills training in Engine Repair, Brakes, Suspensions, Drive Trains, Heating and Air Conditioning, Electrical/Performance Systems and Emission Technician areas.